qinfengxuanyun/CausalMamba/README.md

-# A Sparse transformer for imaging genetic association analysis of Alzheimer's disease and brain aging
+# A Bidirectional Selective State Space Model for Imaging-Genetic Causal Analysis of Neurodegenerative Diseases

 Source codes for the paper "A Bidirectional Selective State Space Model for Imaging-Genetic Causal Analysis of Neurodegenerative Diseases".